pietronvll/spectraformer/logbook.md

+#### Feb 11, 2025
+Successfully implemented corrected Poissonian loss function.

+Poisson loss have this formula:

+$$
+L_{Poisson}(true, pred)=pred-true*log(pred)
+$$

+From this we know that prediction can not be negative, ant therefore true data.

+Moreower, for every true data point value there is a separate loss function with its own minimum.
+In contrast, for MSE loss regardless of data - loss minima will be zero.

+I wanted to implement that also for Poisson.

+For this, I've found a function of each minimum at a given true value:

+$$
+min = true - true*log(true)
+$$

+Substracting one from the other gives the corrected formula:

+$$
+L_{CorrPoiss}=(pred-true) + true*log(true/pred).
+$$

+But it is not solving the issue of log calculation.
+After implementing that I've faced an old problem of NaN issue.
+To solve this, I've looked at true data and figured out - there is no NaN or PosInf or NegInf.
+At least after proper preprocessing.
+It appears that my NaN/Inf catching itself is wrongly executed: it seems that lax.cond makes both actions regardless of the condition.
+Whatever.

+And I am more than sure that the model being initialised from scratch is not predicting NaN/Inf values, which I've also checked.

+But still the question how to preprocess data is present.

+Raw data doesn't show Poissonian statistics.
+Mean is proportional to the STD and not variance.
+While after normalization it resolves Poissonian statistics, but still in not a pure way.
+It should be $$var = \mu$$, but i found $$var = (8.36)e-4 * \mu + 1e-5$$.
+So, first - there is an offset, second - there is a coefficient.

+Relation between mean and STD:
+$$
+\sigma = 0.02*\mu+0.009
+$$

+What is the statistical distribution that could have such property?

+Anyway, for using every Poissonian or Gamma or whatever function containing logarithm - we need to be sure of correct calculations.
+For this reason, I've shifted all data by arbitrary number 0.1 after normalization.
+For now, data is in range $$[ 0.1 ; 1.1 ]$$.
+It is to be sure there will be no NegInf after log operation.
+I think every range inside $$(0,e]$$ is ok since old Poisson loss function had non-negative minima in this range.
+I will check it by comparing the performance of the models taught on different offsets.
+But I think they will be the same.

 #### Feb 05, 2025
 Trying to implement Gamma loss.
 Without any changes in input pipeline it is negative both train and val.
 With changes of a pipeline